writethedocs/www/docs/conf/portland/2024/lightning-talks.rst

 Create Opportunities for Follow Up
 ----------------------------------

-Lightning Talks can create wonderful opportunities such as hallway conversations, unconference sessions, and some times future presentations.
+Lightning Talks can create wonderful opportunities such as hallway conversations, unconference sessions, and sometimes, future presentations.

-If you are interested and able, consider using the final moments of your presentation to let the audience know how they can follow up with you.
-Let them know if you plan to share your content and how to access it.
+- Consider using the final moments of your presentation to let the audience know how to follow up with you.
+If you plan to share your content, let them know how to access it.

-Some presenters choose to share their social media information or host their own unconference session.
-While it is optional, it is something worth consideration.
+- Share your social media information (optional).
+- Host your own unconference session (optional).

 Your Time on Stage
 ------------------